uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 The first step of any immuneML analysis is to import the dataset that will be used.
 There exist three types of datasets in immuneML:

-- **RepertoireDatasets** should be used when making predictions per repertoire, such as predicting a disease state.
+- **repertoire datasets** should be used when making predictions per repertoire, such as predicting a disease state.

-- **SequenceDatasets** should be used when predicting values for single immune receptor chains, such as antigen specificity.
+- **sequence datasets** should be used when predicting values for single immune receptor chains, such as antigen specificity.

-- **ReceptorDatasets** are the paired variant of SequenceDatasets, and should be used to make a prediction for each receptor chain pair.
+- **receptor datasets** are the paired variant of sequence datasets, and should be used to make a prediction for each receptor chain pair.

 A broad range of different import formats can be specified, including AIRR, MiXCR, VDJdb, ImmunoSEQ (Adaptive Biotechnologies), 10xGenomics, OLGA and IGoR.
 For the complete list of supported data formats, and extensive documentation see :ref:`Datasets`.